Build, deliver, and modernize new and existing applications in less time

 - Edge computing includes 3-node clusters, remote worker nodes, and single nodes to provide organizations full Kubernetes capabilities in a smaller footprint.

-- Red Hat OpenShift supports diverse workloads and provides consistency across applications with a common platform to accelerate the deployment of intelligent applications across a hybrid cloud environment.
+- Support for diverse workloads with consistency across applications with a common platform to accelerate the deployment of intelligent applications across a hybrid cloud environment.

 - Data analytics.